scrapinghub/splash/README.rst

   Crop the renderd image to the given height (in pixels).
 Often used in conjunction with the width argument to generate fixed-size thumbnails.

+vwidth : integer : optional
+  View width.
+Size (in pixels) of the browser viewport to render the web page.
+  Defaults to 1280.

+vheight : integer : optional
+  View height.
+Size (in pixels) of the browser viewport to render the web page.
+  Defaults to 960.

 Curl examples::

     # render with timeout